 Gary S. Castle

-A principal at Anchin, Gary Castle serves on the Private Client Group Steering Committee as well as the Firm’s Philanthropy Group and Art Specialty Group.
+A senior advisor at Anchin, Gary Castle serves on the Private Client Group Steering Committee as well as the Firm’s Philanthropy Group and Art Specialty Group.
 His clients include high net worth individuals, private foundations, artist-funded foundations and family offices.

 Gary provides clients with a full spectrum of services, including an in-depth knowledge of philanthropy and art.

 In the area of philanthropy, Gary provides specialized advisory services to assist the implementation and legal structure of clients' matching grant programs.
 With this service, Anchin works with both the client and the receiving organization and their representatives (attorneys, executive directors, auditors and other management) in the development of contracts and the definitions of the terms of the grant to ensure that the matching requirements are met.
 The receiving organizations are some of the largest public charities in the country.

 In the world of art, Gary has clients who are major collectors, prominent contributors to art institutions and significant artist-endowed foundations.
 Gary is frequently a featured speaker on panels and he presents at art industry events.
 He has also been quoted in various publications, including the Forbes article profiling him, titled “There Is An Accountant Art Expert – Who Knew?”.